Support Us

 Melissa Gunn of Smalltown Sounds gets Rhi from Young Stove started on her 1hour programme for Radio DMC

-A special mention and one of the many highlights of Radio DMC was when 15 year old Doonhamer Euan Leslie, who just happens to be ‘Young Scottish Drummer of the year 2015’, performed live and was then joined by a series of young musicians for an impromptu jam session on Saturday afternoon.
-The music was so sweet that Radio DMC presenter Chazz transformed himself into a rapper for an off the cuff rendition of ‘Rapper’s Delight’ by Sugarhill Gang or should we say the Stovietoon Gang – epic!
+A special mention—and one of the many highlights of Radio DMC—was when 15-year-old Doonhamer Euan Leslie, who just happens to be the ‘Young Scottish Drummer of the Year 2015’, performed live and was then joined by a group of young musicians for an impromptu jam session on Saturday afternoon.
+The music was so sweet that Radio DMC presenter Chazz transformed himself into a rapper for an off-the-cuff rendition of ‘Rapper’s Delight’ by Sugarhill Gang—or should we say the Stovietoon Gang.
+Epic!

 Rappers Delight during Radio DMC

-Then there was Cinema DMC – a room on the top floor of the three-storey Stove Building, which was transformed into an intimate cinema room.
+Then there was Cinema DMC—a room on the top floor of the three-storey Stove Building, which was transformed into an intimate cinema space.
 The general subject, of course, was music.
-There was: End Of A Century: The Story Of The Ramones, Who Shot the Sheriff (about Rock Against Racism), Hector Bizerk’s Bird That Never Flew, The Punk Singer and Searching For Sugarman.
-All in all, a nice and relaxing addition to the DMC line-up.
-Bring your own popcorn was optional.
+The programme featured End of a Century: The Story of The Ramones, Who Shot the Sheriff (about Rock Against Racism), Hector Bizerk’s Bird That Never Flew, The Punk Singer, and Searching for Sugarman.
+All in all, it was a pleasant and relaxing addition to the DMC line-up.
+Bringing your own popcorn was optional.

 Cinema DMC